CHAPTER 4230. WAIVER OF SERVICE

 (3) Justification for the waiver.

-(4) The total expenditure by the county mental health and mental retardation program for the service in the previous and current fiscal year.
+(4) The total expenditure by the county mental health and intellectual disability program for the service in the previous and current fiscal years.

 § 4230.13.
 Onsite investigation.